In a broad sense, the term Medical Humanities is a field that integrates the 'Art of Humaneness’ and the 'Science of Medicine'.

 Spurred by the positive feedback from this event and also based on the subsequent experiences of the participants in Forum Theatre in the community, CCDC has decided that one of its areas of focus will be workshops on the application of Theatre of the Oppressed techniques in the whole field of medical education and medical care.

 As a part of this program, in September 2011, Radha conducted a two-day workshop in theatre of the oppressed culminating in a Forum performance at the University College of Medical Sciences in New Delhi, India.
 This was the the first time that a Theatre of the Oppressed workshop was being conducted exclusively for medical students.
 The workshop and the benefits it had to offer were received with great enthusiasm.
-Seeing the usefulness of such workshops in the medical context, Radha has since conducted about 10 workshops in in various parts of India and in Nepal.
-So far, over 300 medical students, medical teachers and practicing doctors have participated in these Theatre of the Oppressed Workshops conducted by Radha Ramaswamy.
+Seeing the usefulness of such workshops in the medical context, Radha has since conducted about 15 workshops in in various parts of India and in Nepal.
+So far, close to 500 medical students, medical teachers and practicing doctors have participated in these Theatre of the Oppressed Workshops conducted by Radha Ramaswamy.

 In addition, about a dozen doctors and medical students from all over India have participated in the six day Facilitator training workshops that Radha conducts.
 Based on data from these workshops, the feedback and follow up results, CCDC plans to research the usefulness of Theatre of the Oppressed techniques in the Medical Humanities.